SpellholdStudios/Super_Firkraag/README.md

 - Added native BG2:EE and EET compatibilities.
 - Set a new override script to firkra02.cre (*fdragred.bcs*) to avoid overwriting other red dragons scripts (*dragred.bcs*).
 - Added missing amulet (fstalk.itm) giving protection from Wing buffet to Invisible Stalker (fstalke.cre).
+- Added French, German and Polish WeiDU prompts.
 - Proofread English and French translations.
 - Added Polish translation (thanks to SoM, part of CoB Clan).
 - Added German translation (from the BiG World Textpack German project).
-- Updated and renamed readme file to *firkraag-readme-english.txt* and moved it into new readme folder.
+- Wrote a new *firkraag-readme-english.html* readme file and moved it into new "*readme*" folder.
 - Removed useless backup folder.
 - Reorganized mod architecture tree: created folders to sort files according to their types and renamed top folder *CScripts* -> *firkraag*.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).